Category Archives: Trip Reports

 The NeoAir is fantastic—some people complain about the rustling noise it makes but it didn’t bother me.
 I got the normal width as I use it in my bivy, but could see how people might roll off of it, especially if unconstrained.

-The Chair Zero was also a big hit; I can not sit on the ground, so having such a lightweight option really makes all the difference.
+The Chair Zero was also a big hit; I am not flexible enough to sit on the ground, so having such a lightweight option really makes all the difference.

 I used the Crazy Creek chair back because I knew I’d have a few hours wide awake in bed and wanted to have a variety of reclining options.
 It was not fantastic, but not bad either.
 One of the first luxuries I’d toss in the future, depending on situation.